MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.system.display/README.md

 ### Android

-`chrome.system.display.getInfo` is the only method to be implemented yet.
+`chrome.system.display.getInfo` is the only method to be implemented for now.
-Moreover, `mirroringSourceId`, `isInternal` and `isEnabled` cannot be retrieved at this moment.
+Please be aware that `mirroringSourceId`, `isInternal` and `isEnabled` cannot be retrieved.

 ## Status

-Beta on Android; not yet supported on iOS.
+Alpha quality on Android; not yet supported on iOS.

 ## Reference